grafana/database-migrator/README.md

 - do not change the Grafana version (e.g., 7.1.3) or flavor (e.g., OSS, Enterprise) between the export and import of the database
 - Postgres support may require some additional processing of the SQL file: see https://grafana.com/blog/2020/01/13/how-to-migrate-your-configuration-database/
 - In order for your datasource passwords to function after migration to your new database, make sure that the new Grafana environment is using the same `secret_key` as your old environment (in the grafana.ini: https://grafana.com/docs/grafana/latest/administration/configuration/#secret_key)
+- This script isn't compatible with older versions of sqlite.
+It doesn't work with sqlite 3.7.17 for example (which is the latest available on RHEL 7.9).
+It has been tested with sqlite 3.31.1+

 ## Character set: may need to be `utf8mb4`
 In order to avoid errors like "Incorrect string value" during import of the data into MySQL, you may find it is necessary to change the MySQL charset to `utf8mb4`.
 One way to do this is to add `character-set-server=utf8mb4` in your my.cnf.